SysSurge/vera/README.md

 * Smart caching saves you up to 90% of your storage transaction costs.

 ### Access control
-* ASP.NET memberships for users and roles
+* ASP.NET memberships for users and roles.
-* Manage users and roles using Web UI
+* Manage users and roles using Web UI.

 ### Simple licensing
 * Simple Apache v2.0 license with only one extra paragraph